Can You Get Pregnant From Precum?

 How to avoid getting pregnant from precum?

 Not trying to get pregnant?
 Then make sure you don’t rely on the pull-out method.
+Here are a few alternative techniques you can try:

 Also, tracking your hormones and your menstrual cycle can help you know what time of the month to be extra careful.
+Fertility monitors like Inito help you monitor hormone levels accurately throughout your menstrual cycle.

-If you are unintentionally exposed to pre-cum and don’t have other methods of birth control, use an emergency contraception such as Plan B.
+If you are unintentionally exposed to pre-cum and don’t have other methods of birth control, use an emergency contraception as Plan B.

 While the pull-out method may lower your chances of pregnancy, it does not protect you against sexually transmitted infections.
-Other forms of contraception like condoms are a more reliable protection against STIs.
+Other forms of contraception, like condoms, are a more reliable protection against STIs.

 faq img